dk326/Product-performance-and-RFM/README.md

 **Questions**

-1. For each product, how many unique customers have made a purchase?
+**1. For each product, how many unique customers have made a purchase?*

 <img width="542" alt="Screenshot 2024-10-10 at 2 12 50 PM" src="https://github.com/user-attachments/assets/774e3a10-e7c5-47db-b342-186444312f04">